Purchases made through links earn us a small commission, at no extra cost to you.

 Renting a Car in Ireland

 - Rental cars are quite affordable (compared to other countries), especially if you can drive a manual.
 Automatics are not as common in Ireland, and therefore more expensive to rent (think double the price).
-You should be able to find rates in advance for €10- €20/day (unlimited miles) for a small, manual transmission car.
+At the time of my visit I was able to find rates in advance for €10- €20/day (unlimited miles) for a small, manual transmission car.

 - To give you an idea of rental car costs in Ireland, I spent $718.05 Canadian for a 15 day rental, economy automatic.
 This was for late September-early October with no extra insurance or other add-ons.